-The Company has one wholly-owned subsidiary as of September 30, 2020, Xenon Pharmaceuticals USA Inc., which was incorporated in Delaware on December 2, 2016.
+The Company has one wholly-owned subsidiary as of September 30, 2021 Xenon Pharmaceuticals USA Inc., which was incorporated in Delaware on December 2, 2016.

 These unaudited interim consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary.
 All intercompany transactions and balances have been eliminated on consolidation.
-Certain information has been reclassified to conform with the financial statement presentation adopted for the current year.

 The accompanying unaudited interim consolidated financial statements have been prepared in accordance with United States generally accepted accounting principles ("U.S. GAAP") and pursuant to the rules and regulations of the United States Securities and Exchange Commission ("SEC") for interim financial information.
-Accordingly, these consolidated financial statements do not include all of the information and footnotes required for complete consolidated financial statements and should be read in conjunction with the audited consolidated financial statements and notes for the year ended December 31, 2019 and included in the Company's 2019 Annual Report on Form 10-K filed with the SEC and with the securities commissions in British Columbia, Alberta and Ontario on March 9, 2020.
+Accordingly, these consolidated financial statements do not include all of the information and footnotes required for complete consolidated financial statements and should be read in conjunction with the audited consolidated financial statements and notes for the year ended December 31, 2020 and included in the Company's 2020 Annual Report on Form 10-K filed with the SEC and with the securities commissions in British Columbia, Alberta and Ontario on March 1, 2021.

 These unaudited interim consolidated financial statements reflect all adjustments, consisting of normal recurring adjustments, which, in the opinion of management, are necessary for a fair presentation of results for the interim periods presented.
-The results of operations for the three and nine month periods ended September 30, 2020 and 2019 are not necessarily indicative of results that can be expected for a full year.
-These unaudited interim consolidated financial statements follow the same significant accounting policies as those described in the notes to the audited consolidated financial statements of the Company included in the Company's 2019 Annual Report on Form 10-K for the year ended December 31, 2019, with the exception of the policies described in notes 3 and 4 below.
+The results of operations for the three and nine month periods ended September 30, 2021 and 2020 are not necessarily indicative of results that can be expected for a full year.
+These unaudited interim consolidated financial statements follow the same significant accounting policies as those described in the notes to the audited consolidated financial statements of the Company included in the Company's 2020 Annual Report on Form 10-K for the year ended December 31, 2020, with the exception of the policy described in note 3 below.